College of Letters and Sciences

 Chemistry (Professional ACS Approved) Major/Emphasis

 Have a love for chemistry?
 Interested in what makes up the world around you?
-With a Chemistry major or minor at UW-Whitewater, you will get to explore the many different aspects of chemistry through courses on organic and inorganic chemistry, laboratory science, physical chemistry, quantitative reasoning, and more.
+Study Chemistry at UW-Whitewater, where you will get to explore the many different aspects of chemistry through courses on organic and inorganic chemistry, laboratory science, physical chemistry, quantitative reasoning, and more.

 Major/Emphasis